 The CRT proposal process has two parts: Submission of a Letter of Intent (LOI) and, if invited, submission of a full proposal.

 The LOI describes the proposed research and research team and includes summaries of HQP training and plans for communication and dissemination.
 The deadline for the LOI is April 30 of each year.
+(In 2020, the deadline has been extended until June 15.)
 LOIs are adjudicated by the CANSSI Scientific Committee with the input of external reviews with decisions about invitations to submit full proposals in August.
 Only teams with LOIs demonstrating clear potential for eventual success in the proposal competition will be invited to submit a full application.

 - General description of the CRT program and proposal process here